Olivia5k/network-kitten/README.md

 # Kitten

-**kitten** is a distributed build scheduler.
-Think of it as a build agent to a build system such as Jenkins, but without a central point.
-All connected nodes communicate between each other to perform all the tasks traditionally performed by the central build server.
+**kitten** is a lightweight distributed clustering scheduler with a focus on extendability via plugins.
+It was first imagined as a distributed build system, but the networking part took over and the build system will later be implemented as a plugin.

-It is currently in an experimental pre-alpha state; *Here be dragons*.
+It is currently in an experimental alpha state; *dragons be reside here*.

-## Python 3 comatibility
+## Python 3 compatibility

 As of this writing, the [gevent][gevent] library does not support Python 3. gevent is a crucial part in having concurrency to requests.
 I tried making